“They’re in trouble already, huh? Just what have you unleashed on the seas, Nagavanshi?”

 Erich von Fueller stood alone on the bridge of the Irmingard, mother ship to an entire class of new dreadnoughts.
 He had cleared the bridge, and all of his officers dutifully left him, without a single remark.
 All of them saluted him, paid him respect as Grand Admiral of the Fleet, and went on their way.
 He had ceased to accept the title of “Prince” to refer to himself.
 In his mind there was no longer any Empire, for what had held the semblance of Empire they once believed in was the shadow of his father’s exploits.
 He was dead, and so was the Empire.
 There was only territory, and the bickering landlords scheming to improve their own holdings.

-“It was always going to be this way.”
+“It was always going to be this way, father.”

-When Konstantin von Fueller slaughtered Emperor Nocht II, he called out to all those who had stood on the sidelines of his war: “You are free to challenge me, as I challenged him!”
+When Konstantin von Fueller slaughtered Emperor Nocht IV, he called out to all those who had stood on the sidelines of his war: “You are free to challenge me, as I challenged him!”
 At that moment, not a soul dared to step forward and fight him.
-But that idea had lingered in the currents.
+But that idea had lingered in the currents, waiting for its time.

 His father had demonstrated that the Emperor was not all-powerful.
-He could be usurped.
+He was only a man.

-Now, the man who seeded this idea had passed on, choking on his own blood and bile.
+Now, that mere man who seeded this idea, had died choking on his own blood and bile.

 It would not be long before the disparate states of the Empire turned on each other.